fauna/fauna-jvm/README.md

 ### Multiple connections

 You can use a single client instance to run multiple asynchronous queries at once.
 The driver manages HTTP connections as needed.
-Your app doesn’t need to implement connection pools or other connection management strategies.
+Your app doesn't need to implement connection pools or other connection management strategies.

 You can create multiple client instances to connect to Fauna using different